okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

 You can try out the email password recovery flow:

-* Select **Forgot password?** in the Sign-In Widget.
+1. Select **Forgot password?** in the Sign-In Widget.
-* Enter your email or username when prompted.
+1. Enter your email or username when prompted and click **Next**.
+1. Click **Select** for the Email authenticator.
 An OTP code is sent to your email address.

-> **Note:** Be sure to copy the code from the email and paste it into the Sign-In Widget manually.
+1. Make sure to manually copy the code from the email and paste it into the Sign-In Widget.

-* After you paste the code, answer the security question that appears.
+1. After you paste the code, answer the security question that appears.
 You are then prompted to enter a new password.
-* After you enter the new password successfully, you are prompted for the additional phone authentication that you set up in the last section.
-Then, you are directed to the <StackSelector snippet="applang" noSelector inline /> Welcome page.
-Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.
+1. After you enter the new password successfully, you are prompted for the additional phone authentication that you set up in the last section.
+Then, you are directed to the <StackSelector snippet="applang" noSelector inline /> welcome page.
+1. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ### Recovery with Okta Verify